PretendoNetwork/HokakuCafe/README.md

 Applies IOSU patches to write all `PRUDP` network frames to a `.pcap` file.
 Also dumps NEX account tokens, which are needed for packet decryption.
 All files will be in the `HokakuCafe` folder on the root of your SD Card.

+The filename for the token will contain the Principal and Game ID: `nexServiceToken-<pid>-<gameid>.bin`.

 ## Usage
 ### Homebrew Launcher
 1. Copy the `HokakuCafe.rpx` to the `wiiu/apps` folder